smaffulli/blog/_posts/2021-06-10-lens-kubecost-extension.md

 ![See the new Costs panel in the Lens UI](/assets/images/2021-06-10-lens-kubecost/image6.png "See the new Costs panel in the Lens UI")

+These cost metrics account for all active workloads in the namespace.
+By default, pricing is pulled from public cloud providers, with AWS, Azure, and GCP being supported today.
+You can add a Kubecost cloud integration to reflect prices from Spot nodes, enterprise discounts, reserved instances, and more.
+Custom pricing sheets are supported for for on-prem clusters.

 You can also point your browser to [http://localhost:9090](http://localhost:9090) to view more cost metrics.